 The key to any good cornmeal substitute is to recreate a similar texture and corn flavor.
-That's why the best substitutes are other corn products that can produce a similar end result with minor textural changes.
+That's why the best cornmeal substitutes are other corn products that can produce a similar end result with minor textural changes.

-Alternatively, you can grind the grits in a coffee grinder or food processor to create a more cornmeal-like texture.
+Alternatively, you can grind the corn grits in a coffee grinder or food processor to create a more cornmeal-like texture.
 Or try using hominy grits instead.

 Homemade Cornmeal With Corn Kernels

-This option is the best substitute for cornmeal.
 While making your own corn meal may sound a bit daunting, there's no need to be intimidated.
 Making homemade cornmeal is surprisingly easy!

 When you're finished, store your homemade cornmeal in an airtight container to keep it fresh.
 Your freshly-ground cornmeal offers the best flavor and highest nutritional content during the first few days.
 But with proper storage, it'll have a shelf-life of around one to two years.
 See below for step by step on how to make your own cornmeal.

 Because polenta is made from coarse ground yellow corn, it's excellent at replacing coarse cornmeal.
-Plus, coarse ground corn is more nutrient-dense, making it a healthier alternative to other over-processed corn products.
+Plus, coarse-ground corn is more nutrient-dense, making it a healthier alternative to other over-processed corn products.